Canadian Solar: Products

-PV Modules and Systems -- The firm's standard PV modules are powered 210mm and 182mm N-type TOPCon solar cells that absorb and convert light from both sides of the module.
+The firm's standard PV modules are powered 210mm and 182mm N-type TOPCon solar cells that absorb and convert light from both sides of the module.
 As of 2024, Canadian Solar delivered more than 133 GW of solar PV modules globally, making the firm one of the largest global suppliers of TOPCon solar cell technology.

-Utility-Scale Solar PV Projects -- Since entering the project development business in 2010, Canadian Solar has developed, built, and connected over 10 GWp of solar power projects and 3.3 GWh of battery energy storage projects across the world.
+Since entering the project development business in 2010, Canadian Solar has developed, built, and connected over 10 GWp of solar power projects and 3.3 GWh of battery energy storage projects across the world.

-Awards & Recognition
+Awards and recognition

-2023 – Environmental Finance, a U.K.-based sustainability publication, awarded its Global Sustainability Reporting of the Year Award to Canadian Solar for the company's 2023 Corporate Sustainability Report.
-The company’s 2022 Sustainability Report received the Green Project Bond of the Year Award from Environmental Finance for a JPY8.1 billion ($75 million) green project bond for 43 MW solar projects in Ibaraki and Hiroshima, Japan.
+Environmental Finance, a U.K.-based sustainability publication, awarded its Global Sustainability Reporting of the Year Award to Canadian Solar for the company's 2023 Corporate Sustainability Report.
+The company's 2022 Sustainability Report received the Green Project Bond of the Year Award from Environmental Finance for a JPY8.1 billion ($75 million) green project bond for 43 MW solar projects in Ibaraki and Hiroshima, Japan.

-Notable Projects
+Notable projects

 2024

 United States – Super Bowl LVIII at Allegiant Stadium in Las Vegas, Nevada on February 11, 2024, was powered entirely by renewable energy from the EDF Arrow Canyon solar-plus-storage project on the Moapa Indian Reservation near Las Vegas.
 The 275-megawatt project uses bifacial panels supplied by Canadian Solar.

 South Africa – CSI Solar Co.
 Ltd., a Canadian Solar subsidiary, supplied 256 megawatts of solar modules for South Africa’s two largest utility-scale solar projects.
 Developed by SOLA Group in South Africa’s North West Province, the projects are designed to generate 580 gigawatt hours of renewable energy annually, enough to power 40,000 households and reduce carbon emissions by 595,000 tons.